-If you ask to any Italian about Milan, you’ll be told that it is such a grey city!
+If you ask any Italian about Milan, you’ll be told that it is such a grey city!
 No trees, no parks, just cars, concrete and blocks of flats.
-The fact is: there are lots of gardens and parks in Milan, but they are hidden and, normally, closed to public.
+The fact is: there are lots of gardens and parks in Milan, but they are hidden and, normally, closed for the public.

 Not always.
 Sometimes they are just hidden.
 No one goes there just because no one knows they exist.
 I’m not talking about tourists of course, I’m talking about locals.
 Isn’t it a shame?
 Well, let’s look at the bright side: once you finally get there, it won’t be crowded.
 So, if you are looking for peace and rest, head to the Parco Anfiteatro, the Roman amphitheatre park.

-To get there you need to enter what looks like a private building with a big wooden door and some plaques on the wall (remember the street number, 17, otherwise you would not guess there is a park behind it), get in, continually go straight on till you arrive to a white inner court, take a right and you’ll be there, finally.
+To get there, you need to enter what looks like a private building with a big wooden door and some plaques on the wall (remember the street number, 17, otherwise you would not guess there is a park behind it), get in, then straight on till you arrive to a white inner court, turn a right and you’ll be there, finally.